cfpb/cf-grid/TERMS.md

-As a work of the United States Government, this package is in the public domain within the United States.
+As a work of the United States Government, this package (excluding the exceptions below) is in the public domain within the United States.
 Additionally, we waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.

 Software source code previously released under an open source license and then modified by CFPB staff is considered a "joint work" (see 17 USC § 101); it is